bingosummer/docs-bosh/content/guide-multi-cpi-azure.md

 $ bosh update-cloud-config cloud.yml
 ```

+Before deploying, perform the following actions:

-When deploying, if VMs are associated with Azure Load Balancers, you need to put the VMs into zones `z1` and `z3`.
-For example, when deploying cf-deployment, you need to put the instance group `router` into zones `z1` and `z3`.
+- If VMs are associated with Azure Load Balancers, you need to put the VMs into zones `z1` and `z3`.
+For example, when deploying [cf-deployment](https://github.com/cloudfoundry/cf-deployment), you need to change [the azs of the router](https://github.com/cloudfoundry/cf-deployment/blob/master/cf-deployment.yml#L823-L826) to `z1` and `z3`.
+- In cloud config, change `load_balancer_name` to your newly created load balancer in previous step.
+- If you are using Azure quickstart template and deploying with`deploy_cloud_foundry.sh`, remove `-o ~/example_manifests/scale-to-one-az.yml` in the script.